Mindless emotional eating.

 Lots of people do this every day.

-How to apply “feelings identification” to curtailing emotional eating.
+How to apply “feelings identification” to decrease stress or emotional eating.

 SILK – Stop

-Be still and give yourself a few minutes to allow yourself to feel.
+Be still and give yourself a few minutes to feel.

 You need to allow yourself a couple of minutes to find what you’re working with.